dartoos-dev/eo_color/README.md

 ## Palette interface

-It represents color palettes from which a color can be picked.
+It represents color palettes from which a color can be selected.

-Typically, subclasses of the _Palette_ interface provide named constructors in which the desired color is picked to be retrieved afterwards via the `color` property.
+Typically, subclasses of the _Palette_ interface provide named constructors in which the desired color is selected to be retrieved afterwards via the `color` property.

-For example, the command `Blue()` retrieves the primary shade of the Material Design blue color, being equivalent to Flutter's cryptic command `Colors.blue.shade500`.
-Likewise `BlueAccent()` ≡ `Colors.blueAccent.shade50`;
-`Blue.veryDark()` ≡ `Colors.grey.shade900`; and so on.
+For example, the `Blue()` command retrieves the primary shade of the Material Design blue and is equivalent to the cryptic Flutter command `Colors.blue.shade500`.
+Likewise, the named constructor `Blue.veryLight()` is equivalent to `Colors.blue.shade50`; `Blue.veryDark()` is equivalent to `Colors.grey.shade900`; and so on.

-The code below demonstrates how to build a bluish Flutter Container.
+The code snippet below demonstrates how to build a bluish Flutter Container widget using the `Blue` class.

 **Code snippet:**